 One method for making useful reflections is to maintain a reflective journal.

-Each course that uses a journal for reflection assessments may have a different format for you to consider.
+Each unit that uses a journal for reflection assessments may have a different format for you to consider.
 The submission method may also be very different.

 Many journals will create an on-going dialogue between the student and their tutor.
 Comments from the tutor on the first week's entry are considered in the second week, etc.